KalvenDebig/ssc-brewery/README.md

 ## SameSite Cookie Attribute

-* The SameSite cookie attribute can be set to tell browswer to not send cookie whne request is coming from other sites
+* The SameSite cookie attribute can be set to tell browser to not send cookie when request is coming from other sites
-* SameSite cookie attribute is supported on all modren browswers
+* SameSite cookie attribute is supported on all modern browsers
 * Supports - None, Lax(~subdomain), Strict
-* Modern browswers transitioning from None to Lax if not explicitly set.
+* Modern browsers transitioning from None to Lax if not explicitly set.
 * Should not solely rely on SameSite attribute for CSRF prevention

 ## When to use CSRF Protection?

 * Spring security Team recommends:
-    * Use CRSF when request are processed by a browswer by normal users
+    * Use CRSF when request are processed by a browser by normal users
         - ie - HTML, Single page apps (Angular, React, etc)
-    * If only used by non-browswer clients, disable CSRF
+    * If only used by non-browser clients, disable CSRF
-        * ie - programatic clients, like spring resttemplate or webclient
+        * ie - programmatic clients, like spring resttemplate or webclient

 ## Overview HTTP Basic Authentication